-Item Case No. A1-045553, Operating Engineers, Local 3 vs. County of Lander (11/8/95). #346A
+Item Case No. A1-045553, Operating Engineers, Local 3 vs. County of Lander (11/8/95). #346A therefore not subject to provisions of NRS 288.

-Supplemental Decision issued to address jurisdictional issues not addressed in Item #346.
-It was determined that the persons involved are employees of the court not the county and therefore not subject to provisions of NRS 288.
 The Board found it did not have jurisdiction over parties, in view of which that part of the instant complaint which was not addressed in Item #346 was dismissed.
 [Operating Engineers filed a Petition for Judicial Review with District Court and was dismissed.]